dhruvmanila/dotfiles/README.md

 The installation script is auto-generated using [bashly](https://github.com/DannyBen/bashly) whose source code resides in the `src/` directory.
-Currently, this is only compatible on a mac machine, but should work mostly on Linux as well.
+Currently, it's outdated and only compatible on a mac machine.

 ***I would not recommend running the above script without fully understanding what it actually does.***